cosmos/cosmos-sdk/x/authz/spec/03_messages.md

 - authorization not implemented for the provided msg.
 - grantee don't have permission to run transaction.
-- granted authorization is expired.
+- if granted authorization is expired.